Lunch menus From Autumn Term 2021

 How do I apply for one or both of the free school meal schemes?

-If your child is in Reception, Year 1 or Year 2, please come into school and fill in a form which you can get from the school office.
+If your child is in Reception, Year 1 or Year 2, please fill in a form on the Shropshire Council website, search Free School Meals or you can collect a form from the school office.

-Similarly if your child is in Year 3 or above, you can obtain a government free school meals come into school and fill in a form which you can get from the school office.
+Similarly if your child is in Year 3 or above, you can obtain a government free school meals please fill in a form on the Shropshire Council website, search Free School Meals or you can collect a form from the school office.

 What is pupil premium?